 Plumber Salaries and Job Outlook

-The process is simple and you can start with just a high school diploma.
+The process is straightforward, and you can start with just a high school diploma.
 Below is a step-by-step guide on how to become a plumber.

 Step 1: Earn Your High School Diploma